 The male selects and cleans a nest site and spawns with a female he lures there.
 After she lays her eggs, the male, who does not leave the nest, will protect it from predators and fan the eggs with his fins to keep them aerated and free from sediments.
 The eggs hatch in six to 10 days depending on water temperature and the compact school of fry remains near the nest a few days before dispersing.
 The male guards the fry until they leave.

 Bluegill is a small-mouthed sunfish popular with anglers young and old.
 They breed in many habitats including farm ponds, large reservoirs, and streams.
 Bluegill feed primarily by sight.
 They often swim in loose groups of 20 to 30.
 Nesting starts in late May and continues into August in water one to two feet deep with a preference for gravel bottoms.
 Males fan out shallow nests, and after spawning, guard the nests until the eggs hatch.
 Once hatched, the fry are on their own.

-Learn more about Missouri fish in our Field Guide.
+Learn more about Missouri fish.

 Going on a fishing excursion in celebration of Father’s Day?
 Don’t forget these topline tips when fishing:

 Wow Dad by making a gourmet meal — like Carp on a Stick!
 Here’s how to make it: